 I spent a few days on a tiny island off the Alaskan coast, where I gathered footage of the animals.
 I then moved on to Anchorage where I conducted interviews with walrus experts - including some Native Americans who told me about their traditional way of life, which still makes use of walruses as a natural resource.

 It is more important now than ever to take a close look at Arctic ecosystems - and animals like the walrus - because this gives us an advanced understanding of what is happening to our planet.
-Through the making of this film, I hope to add to the conversation that is already taking place - and to impress on people something of the majesty of this fragile wilderness.
+Through the making of this documentary, I hope to add to the conversation that is already taking place - and to impress on people something of the majesty of this fragile wilderness.

 The documentary is available to view here: